MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/samples.md

 ## Charts

-The following sections give examples of how to work with charts by using the Kusto Query Language.
+The following sections give examples of how to work with charts when using the Kusto Query Language.

 ### Chart the results